tidev/titanium-docs/docs/api/titanium/ui/pickerrow.md

 ## Overview

-Use the [createPickerRow](Titanium.UI.createPickerRow) method to create a picker row control.
+Use the <Titanium.UI.createPickerRow> method to create a picker row control.
 In an Alloy application, you can use a **`<PickerRow>`** element inside a `<PickerColumn>` element.
 You can also use `<Row>` as a shorthand for `<PickerRow>` (see Examples).